Oneul-hyeon/Emotion_Classification_Using_KoBERT/README.md

-# Emotion Classification Using KoBERT
+# KoBERT Based Emotion Classification
 This project was carried out in vscode.

 If you want to proceed with this project as a whole, proceed with the preprocessing process in the Dataset folder first.